OK Orchestra: Promotion and release

 In February 2020, AJR released the album's first single, "Bang!", which became one of the trio's biggest hits ever in 2021 and in their entire time playing music.
 The single was originally intended as a track for a deluxe version of Neotheater, however this never came to fruition and the song eventually became the lead single for the forthcoming album.

-On August 31, 2020 they released the album's second single, "Bummerland", a song about the band sarcastically expressing their feelings on the COVID-19 pandemic.
+On August 31, 2020, they released the album's second single, "Bummerland", a song about the band sarcastically expressing their feelings on the COVID-19 pandemic.
 On December 20, 2020, they announced that OK Orchestra would be the name of their upcoming album, while also releasing the third single from the album, "My Play".
 It was put up for pre-order on iTunes/Apple Music and showed that the album contained 13 tracks.
 AJR released the album's fourth single "Way Less Sad" and its music video on February 17, 2021, On March 21, 2021, AJR launched OKO World, an interactive experience playable on their official website.

 AJR released a music video for "OK Overture" and "World's Smallest Violin" the same day the album was released.
 On June 23, almost three months later, they released a music video for "3 O'Clock Things".
 Two months afterwards on August 12, a music video for "Christmas in June" was released which featured footage filmed at the Wonderstruck Festival in Cleveland.
 On February 9, 2022, AJR released a music video for "Ordinaryish People".

 OK Orchestra Tour

-On March 31, 2021, the OK Orchestra Tour was announced by AJR.
+On March 31, 2021, a tour for OK Orchestra was announced by AJR.
 A majority of 2022 tour dates in the US went public on April 11 and September 23, with an additional 12 dates in 2021 being published on July 27, 2021.
 The tour sold over 350 thousand tickets across 50 shows in the US.

-A concert from the European Leg of the tour was supposed to happen on October 22, 2022 at the 1930 Moscow Concert hall in Moscow, Russia.
+A concert from the European Leg of the tour was supposed to happen on October 22, 2022, at the 1930 Moscow Concert Hall in Moscow, Russia.
 It was supposed to be the final concert of the tour.
 This concert was then cancelled due to the Russian invasion of Ukraine on February 25, 2022.